drew-loukusa/DrewLang/README.md

 # DrewLang
-A "programming language" by me, Drew.
-THis "thing" is mostly a way for me to learn about langauge concepts.
-This is not a fully featured language, not even remotely.
+A custom programing language by me, Drew.
+In it's finished state, it will be a high level Python-style language with dynamic typing, but with optional type enforcement.
+My end goal is to learn the techniques and processes involved in designing and building a programming language and as such I do not intend to develop my language for wider release.